We work with organizations where growth is beginning to strain execution.

 We reverse the sequence.

-Stability comes before excellence.
+Stability precedes excellence.

-Architecture comes before automation.
+Architecture precedes automation.

 Profitability follows — it is not chased.